simontaen/Passions/Notes.md

 # 2.0

+* Try a TabBarController with a hidden tabBar replaced by a pageControl
 * Ask User for matching when unclear, but don't code for exceptions
 	* "I did my best but I still need your help to identify your favorite Artist"
 * Animate the cell when an Artist has been favorited.